 Snowy Owls

 Snowy owls are one of the most beautiful birds on the planet, with white fluffy feathers and horizontal dark patterns across their small bodies.
-They are rare to find in Iceland, and only appear between 5-10 times per year.
+It is rare to see them in Iceland, and they only appear about 5-10 times per year.
 They camouflage well with Iceland’s snow, and their silent hunting methods also make them difficult to hear.
 Due to a lack of rodents, the snowy owl does not breed in Iceland but instead will migrate from other arctic countries in the northern hemisphere.
-To find snowy owls in Iceland, you should take a trip to the country’s most remote locations, such as the Eastfjords.
-It will also be much more likely to see them at nighttime.

 A perched snowy owl in Iceland